hapax/hapax.github.io/assets/mindjam.md

 of the universe remain popular.
 But for all its metaphysical prettiness, the ethical dimensions of recurrence are no less important.
-The Stoics taught a "love of fate", or *amor fati*, and in his *Meditations* (VI 39), Marcus Aurelius writes
+The Stoics taught a "love of fate", or *amor fati*.
+For instance, in his *Meditations* (VI 39), Marcus Aurelius writes

 <span style="padding-left: 20px; display:block">
 Accept the things to which fate binds you, and love the people with